+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 BEST SEASON

 Like most treks in Nepal, the best seasons for the Everest Base Camp trek are Spring (March-May) and Autumn (October-November).
 Also, it is also possible to do this trek in Winter months of December, January and February if you do not intend to cross the passes.
-While it will obviously be very cold (upto -20 C/, -4 F), it will be less crowded as there aren’t as many trekkers in the area.
+While it will obviously be very cold (up to -20 C/, -4 F), it will be less crowded as there aren’t as many trekkers in the area.

 TREK RATING